Our Board of Directors

 David Allgood

 David began volunteering at CBC in 1982 and has been a counselor, teacher, kitchen volunteer, head counselor, and assistant director.
-He currently serves as the director for Week 2, as a volunteer at the Bluegrass Festival, and as chairman of the board.
+After serving as the director of Week 2 for over 15 years, David is now a Week 2 teacher and canteen helper, and can be seen volunteering at the Bluegrass Festival.
+David is the chairman of the CBC board.

 David and his wife, Kathy, have been married since 1996 and have 4 children who all attended as campers.
-Two of their sons have been counselors while Kathy has served in the kitchen for many years and is a big help to him as chairman.
-David is an elder at Fuquay-Varina church of Christ in Fuquay-Varina, NC.
+Two of their sons have been counselors, while Kathy has served in the kitchen for many years and is a big help to him as chairman.
+David is an elder at Fuquay-Varina church of Christ in Fuquay-Varina, NC, where he also teaches and leads singing.
 He is president of DavidSon Home Crafters, Inc, a small building company that focuses mainly on residential building and remodeling, doing limited commercial jobs as well.

 Greg Brewer